ThinkR-open/fusen/README.md

     -   You probably develop them with a few examples and tests
     -   *For the first time, you can let the code as is, this is already the content for a working package*
--   Run the following code to **transform the templated Rmd as a package**
+-   Run the following code to **transform the template Rmd as a package**
     -   This will open the vignette created